upadhyayprakash/eva4/Doubt _Question_Session_29th_Mar_2020.md

 > is it okay to use lr finder to find 4-5 lrs, they would be fluctuating, and taking the mean of those lrs and use it

-> @Krishna Priyanka Bh Watch fastai explanation after rohan sir's explanation on pixel shuffle you will be able to get a good grasp of the concept
+> Watch fastai explanation after sir's explanation on pixel shuffle you will be able to get a good grasp of the concept

 > SGD has other parameter, weight decay & dampening.
 Where these should be used?